bboe/bryceboe.com/content/random-lines-from-a-file.md

 problem.
 I submitted a similar solution to the one below in his comments.

-Anyway, a naÃ¯ve solution to this problem involves calculating a random position in the file, with the file size being the max.
+Anyway, a naïve solution to this problem involves calculating a random position in the file, with the file size being the max.
 However this solution does not give equal probability to each line as longer lines will more likely be selected.